kwalczak80/Speedy-cars/README.md

 ![Home page](docs/images/existing-features/homepage/home-page.JPG)
 ![Home page](docs/images/existing-features/homepage/home-page-mobile.JPG)

 ### Navigation Menu

 Depending on whether the user is logged in or not, different links are made available in the completely responsive navbar.

 - For a user that is not signed in, the following options are available:
+  - Speedy Cars(the business name displayed on the navigation bar)
   - Home - *link to the home page*
   - Cars - *link to the page with cars for sale*
   - Search - *link to the search page*